Father’s Day and LGBTQ+ Adoption

 Also, I’d say, for what it’s worth – you shouldn’t worry that you might have a lesser connection with your child because you’re an adoptive parent.
 I feel that society and culture sometimes suggest that’s the case.
 Being an adoptive parent doesn’t feel any different from a more traditional kind of parenthood (so far as I can tell) – if you care for them every day you build a bond with them.
 Through your care and thought, and their need for it, you build love.

-If you would like to explore the possibility of adoption with us at CCS Adoption, explore our website and then get in touch at 0117 935 0005, where you can speak with one of our friendly adoption advisers or email email@example.com.
+If you would like to explore the possibility of adoption with us at CCS Adoption, explore our website and then get in touch at 0117 935 0005, where you can speak with our friendly adoption adviser or email firstname.lastname@example.org.